matortheeternal/ffp/README.md

 **Arguments:**
 - `name` - Unique string identifier for the data type.
 - `type` - Object which contains a data reader and a data writer for the type.
 Properties:
-    - `read` - Called to read the data type from a stream.
-Arguments:
+    - `read` - [Data reader function](#data-reader-function) called to read the data type from a stream.
-        - `stream` - The `SyncReadableStream` to read the data from.
-Use `stream.read(n)` to read `n` bytes from the stream (returns a `Buffer`).
+    - `write` - [Data writer function](#data-writer-function) called to write the data type to the stream.

+### `ffp.addEndianType`

+Adds an endian data type to `ffp`.

+**Arguments:**
-        - `entity` - The current entity you're reading data for.
+- `name` - Unique string identifier for the data type.
+- `endianType` - Object which contains little endian and big endian data readers and a data writers for the type.
+Properties:
-        - `context` - The current data storage context of the reader.
+    - `read` - Object containing data readers for the type.
+Properties:
+        - `LE` - [Data reader function](#data-reader-function) called to read data from the stream in little endian byte order.
+        - `BE` - [Data reader function](#data-reader-function) called to read data from the stream in big endian byte order.
-    - `write` - Called to write the data type to the stream.
-Arguments:
+    - `write` - Object containing data writers for the type.
+Properties:
-        - `stream` - The `SyncWriteableStream` to write the data to.
-Use `stream.write(buf)` to write the Buffer `buf` to the stream.
+        - `LE` - [Data writer function](#data-writer-function) called to write data to the stream in little endian byte order.
-        - `entity` - The current entity you're writing data for.
-        - `data` - The data you are writing to the stream.
+        - `BE` - [Data writer function](#data-writer-function) called to write data to the stream in big endian byte order.
-        - `context` - The current data storage context of the writer.

 ### `ffp.getDataType`